 2. Improve skin health and natural glow

-Reef-safe sunscreens are better for your skin.
-That is because reef-safe sunscreens generally exclude harsh chemicals such as benzophenones, parabens, and other skin irritants that are also environmental pollutants.
+They are better for your skin.
+That is because reef friendly sunscreens generally exclude harsh chemicals such as benzophenones, parabens, and other skin irritants that are also environmental pollutants.
 A healthy, hydrated skin will cope better to sun exposure and naturally build a healthy glow.
-Reef-safe sunscreens using zinc oxide in particular, provide excellent broad-spectrum protection while enhancing skin function.
+Sunscreens using zinc oxide in particular, provide excellent broad-spectrum protection while enhancing skin function.
 Zinc oxide is also effective for healing the skin.
 It can be used to heal wounds, reduce the tenderness associated with sunburns and soften chapped skin.
 It is sometimes used as an acne treatment - it is believed to reduce the appearance of blemishes and reduce skin irritation and inflammation, reducing the number and severity of acne breakouts.
 Most mineral sunscreens will contain nourishing oil to improve emollience and product consistence, further helping skin response with UV-stress.

-3. Pregnancy-safe and suitable for sensitive skin, children and pets
+3. Pregnancy-safe and suitable for sensitive skin & children

 Mineral UV-filters are commonly found in the composition of baby sunscreens, as they are safe for very sensitive skin types, have cleaner ingredients and offer excellent and broad-spectrum sun protection.
 But shouldn’t these standards apply to everyone?
 Ingredients in sunscreens should not be irritating or cause skin allergies.
 Most people with sensitive skin will read the label on their sunscreen bottle, looking out for skin irritants and allergens.
-Reef-safe sunscreens will generally contain less or no harsh chemicals as these also turn out to be bad for marine life.
-That’s why reef-safe are not only safer for the reef…they are the best sun protection for your children, safe to use while pregnant and even safe to use on your pets!
-Remember that certain brands falsely claim to be "Reef-Safe" but actually contain harmful chemicals, so always check the label and prefer brands that exclusively use mineral filters (zinc oxide or titanium dioxide).
-All our sunscreens are pregnancy safe, suitable for sensitive skin, children and pets.
+Reef safe sunscreens will generally contain less or no harsh chemicals as these also turn out to be bad for marine life.
+That’s why reef friendly sunscreens are not only safer for the reef…they are the best sun protection for your children, safe to use while pregnant and even safe to use on your pets!
+Remember that certain brands falsely claim to be "Reef Friendly" but actually contain harmful chemicals, so always check the label and prefer brands that exclusively use mineral filters (zinc oxide or titanium dioxide).
+All our sunscreens are pregnancy safe, suitable for sensitive skin and children.